Valmara 69

 Valmara 69 or V-69 is an Italian bounding anti-personnel mine manufactured by Valsella.
-The mine was developed from the V-59 mine, and although the mine is no longer produced in Italy, a number of copies were produced in other countries e.g. the "SPM-1" manufactured by Singapore.
+The mine was developed from the V-59 mine, and although the mine is no longer produced in Italy, a number of copies were produced in other countries e.g. the all-plastic anti-metal detection "SPM-1" manufactured by Singapore.

 The South African version was called the J-69, and was an identical copy of the Italian version.
 A single centre prong version was also produced.
 It is no longer produced by South Africa who are compliant with the Mine Ban Treaty requirements.